metal3-io/baremetal-operator/docs/dev-setup.md

 - HTTP_PORT - port used by httpd server (default 6180)
 - PROVISIONING_IP - provisioning interface IP address to use for ironic, dnsmasq(dhcpd) and httpd (default 172.22.0.1)
+- CONTAINER_PULL_IMAGES - If set to false, images wont be pulled from internet.
+  This can be useful if images are built locally.
 - CLUSTER_PROVISIONING_IP - cluster provisioning interface IP address (default 172.22.0.2)
 - PROVISIONING_INTERFACE - interface to use for ironic, dnsmasq(dhcpd) and
   httpd (default ironicendpoint)